Agree with our rating?

 A Restaurant Merchant Services Provider

-Upserve is a merchant account, POS, and marketing services provider for restaurants.
+Upserve is a merchant account, point-of-sale, and marketing services provider for U.S. restaurants.
 The company was launched in 2009 and rebranded itself as Upserve in March 2016.
 It also acquired Breadcrumb POS in May 2016 and the restaurant inventory management software SimpleOrder in 2018.
 In April 2019, Upserve announced the appointment of Kendra Tucker as its Chief Revenue Officer.
 Tucker had previously been employed as the Director of Go-to-Market at Vista Consulting Group, a subsidiary of Vista Equity Partners, which holds a managing stake in Upserve.

 Upserve Location and Ownership

 - Costs & Contract: Upserve offers three plans.
 Their Core ($59/month), Pro ($199.00/month), and Pro Plus Plans ($359/month) each charge a transaction fee of $2.49 plus $0.15 across each plan.